virtualsquare/v2glossary/README.md

 ## unreal (v²)

 ## unrealuidgid (v²)
-It's a module of **VuOS**.
-It virtualizes the system calls involving the user identity (*getuid*, *getgid*, etc.) returning always the value 0, as happens when the super user executes them.
+It's a module of VUOS.
+It virtualizes the system calls involving the user identity (`getuid`, `getgid`, etc.) returning always the value 0, as happens when the super user executes them.

 See: